NorthOcean/Project-Iris/README_MSN.md

 python main.py --load YOUR_MODEL_FOLDER
 ```

-When evaluating models, you can add the argument `--test_mode` to specific the test dataset(s).
+You can add the argument `--test_mode` to specify the test dataset(s) when evaluating models.
 See details in Section `Args Used`.
 Default dataset splits are list in `plist` files in `./datasets/`.
 You can change them to specific your training/test/validation splits.

 ### `MSNBeta`